flemay/3musketeers/README.md

 If you are using ~/.aws, no need to set values and they won't be included in the Docker container.
 If there is a value for any of the environment variables, it will have precedence over ~/.aws when using aws cli.

 ### Docker Compose

+#### Composition over Inheritance

+With Docker, it is pretty easy to have all the tooling a project needs inside one image.
+However, if the project requires a new dependency, the image would need to be modified, tested, and rebuilt.
+In order to avoid this, use dedicated images that do specific things.